midoxc/8415_Project/README.md

 dpkg -i mysql-client_7.6.6-1ubuntu18.04_amd64.deb
 ```
 ```
-dpkg -i mysql-cluster-community-server_7.6.6-1ubuntu18.04_amd64.deb # requires password input***
+dpkg -i mysql-cluster-community-server_7.6.6-1ubuntu18.04_amd64.deb # requires password input ***
 ```
--- *** Note: this package will require the user to enter a password for root.
+*** Note: this package will require the user to enter a password for root.
 It can be left empty.
 ```
 dpkg -i mysql-server_7.6.6-1ubuntu18.04_amd64.deb